opendatasoft/slate/source/includes/_dataset_resources.md

 ## The resource object

-The resource object describes a resource on the OpenDataSoft platform.
+The resource object describes a resource on the Opendatasoft platform.
 It is composed of a URL, a title, a type, a parameter object and a credentials object.
 The URL is where data will be pulled to populate the dataset.
 Resources urls can (and often do!) point to [files](#files) uploaded to the platform using the `odsfile://` url scheme.

 ### Attributes